Business and Other Risks

 Shift to electric vehicles

-In order to realize decarbonization, the auto industry is rapidly shifting from vehicles with internal combustion engines to electric vehicles (EV).
+In order to realize decarbonization, the auto industry is rapidly shifting from vehicles with internal combustion engines to electric vehicles (EVs).

 EV differ from conventional vehicles in terms of structure, such as drive systems, and as they become widespread, although it will create opportunities to expand business by entering new markets, it may also lead to significant changes in demand for conventional parts and the way plants operate.